Dr. Harold F. ‘Skip’ Bolding, aged 95, passed away peacefully at his home in Gulf Breeze, FL, on January 28, 2020.

 The family wishes to thank Vitas Hospice and Granny Nannies for their care and support during his final days.

-To send flowers to Dr. Harold F Bolding's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Harold F Bolding, please visit our floral store.